Zarqa Jordan Travel Guide

 Stay Healthy, Remain Safe!

-Bottled water is the only drinking source.
+Bottled water is the one and only drinking source.
 Avoid uncooked food from unreliable sources.
-Wash hands frequently.
+Regularly wash your hands.
 Stay hydrated, seek shade, wear light clothing, and use High-SPF sunscreen and Sunglasses.

 Zarqa has several public and private hospitals.
 Pharmacies are widely available.
 Quality of care varies.
 For emergencies, dial 911 (Ambulance, Police, Fire).

-Always use Water filter bottles when unsure of water quality.
+Always use Water filter bottles when unsure of water purity.

 Dial 911 (Jordan's general emergency number).